 WASC (Western Association Of Schools And Colleges) is one of six official academic bodies responsible for the accreditation of public and private universities, colleges, secondary and elementary schools in the United States and foreign institutions of American origin.

 The process of obtaining a visa is different for each country.
 Often, you must apply for a working visa through the government in your home country, for the country in which you intend to work.
 How one country will treat its foreign workers is often reciprocated.
 For example, if Australia does not have a visa arrangement with citizens from Malaysia, then typically, Malaysia will not offer visas for Australians.

 What you need – In general, to apply for a working visa you will need a letter of intent from your employer, a copy of your contract, return airline tickets, a copy of your degree and transcripts (if applicable), your passport, your birth certificate, another form of identification, two passport size photos, and a fee.

 Timeframe – Working visas can take anywhere from one day to six weeks to process.

 Each country has unique regulations when it comes to issuing valid working visas.
 To learn more regarding work visas, contact the nearest consulate or embassy of your target country.

 If you are lucky enough to have relatives from the EU and you have an EU passport, schools in Europe will find it easier to employ you.

-You may be required to leave the country often (approximately every three months) to renew your visa; this is commonly known as a visa run.
+- You may have to frequently leave the country to renew your visa every three months in a process known as a visa run.

-Now that you are up to speed, start your international school research at Search Associates
+Now that you are up to speed with international school language, start your research at Search Associates